booom-studio/vuelo-web/README.md

 `npm start`

 **Note:**\
-The backend enpoint currently depends on `NODE_ENV`, but CRA si weird and doesn't pass it locally.\
+The backend enpoint currently depends on `NODE_ENV`, but `react-scripts` is weird and doesn't pass it locally to Webpack.\
 Run the backend locally, or change the enpoint URL in the code.

 ### Deploy